China premier pledges: 'We will make our skies blue again'

-Chinese Premier Li Keqiang pledged Sunday to make the country's skies blue again and "work faster" to address pollution caused by coal burning.
+Chinese Premier Li Keqiang pledged Sunday to make the country's smoggy skies blue again and "work faster" to address pollution caused by the burning of coal for heat and electricity.

 In a report to China's ceremonial legislature, Li said that "people are desperately hoping for" faster progress to improve air quality.
 "We will make our skies blue again," he declared to almost 3,000 delegates in the Great Hall of the People.